How To Protest

 You have the right to protest if the chief appraiser or ARB fails to give you a required notice.
 But unless you disagree with your appraisal, there is no point in protesting such a failure.
 Make sure that the appraisal district has your correct name and address.

 You cannot protest failure to give notice if the taxes on your property are delinquent.
-Before the delinquency date, you must pay a partial amount, usually the amount of taxes that aren’t in dispute.
+Before the delinquency date, you must pay a partial amount, usually the amount of taxes that are not in dispute.
+You may file an oath of inability to pay the undisputed taxes and the ARB will hold a hearing to determine if prepayment would constitute an unreasonable restraint on the property owner's right of access to the ARB.

 - Is there any other action the appraisal district or ARB took that affects you?